chiyeung54526/Signal-Processing/README.md

 testGui.m for testing different Window

-testTeq.m for adjusting bass, treble and high freq.
+testTeq.m for adjusting bass, midrange and treble.